Understanding Win32 App Detection Rules in Microsoft Intune

 • Script file: Select a PowerShell script that will detect the presence of the app on the client.
 The app will be detected when the script both returns a 0 value exit code and writes a string value to STDOUT.

-• Run script as 32-bit process on 64-bit clients: Select Yes to run the script in a 32-bit process on 64-bit clients.
+• Run the script as 32-bit process on 64-bit clients: Select Yes to run the script in a 32-bit process on 64-bit clients.
 Select No (default) to run the script in a 64-bit process on 64-bit clients.
 32-bit clients run the script in a 32-bit process.

 • Enforce script signature check: Select Yes to verify that a trusted publisher has signed the script, which will allow the script to run with no warnings or prompts displayed.
 The script will run unblocked.
 Select No (default) to run the script with user confirmation without signature verification.